thunderflip/flic-py/README.md

 Unfortunately, the tools built into the FLAC format don't make it easy to check an entire collection of files for integrity.
 As my FLAC collection grew to more than 1000 albums, I needed a more comprehensive tool.
 Here's what I was looking for:

-* check the integrity of new files added to a directory and its subdirectories.
+* check the integrity of new files added to a directory and its subdirectories
-* check the integrity of modified files in a directory and its subdirectories.
+* check the integrity of modified files in a directory and its subdirectories
-* perform regular integrity checks, starting with the oldest checked file first.
+* perform regular integrity checks, starting with the oldest checked file first

 Finally, I wrote a script that fulfils these needs.

 Want to keep your FLAC collection flawless too?
-Download the script here and start using it!
+Download the script and start using it!

 ## Usage